Icon-Newsletter

 Through this system, the MMDA uses CCTV cameras, digital cameras, and similar gadgets to capture images and videos of drivers violating traffic laws within Metro Manila.
 The footage contains erring motorists’ plate numbers.

 The No Contact Apprehension Policy reinforces the idea that traffic violations don’t go undetected.
-Furthermore, it serves as a way to thwart corruption among traffic enforcers.
+Furthermore, it serves as a way to thwart corruption among enforcers.
 This program also helps prevent traffic caused by drivers flagged down by authorities.

-In August 2022, the Supreme Court issued a temporary restraining order (TRO) against the NCAP after some transport groups filed petitions to stop its implementation.
+Note: In August 2022, the Supreme Court issued a temporary restraining order (TRO) against the NCAP after some transport groups filed petitions to stop its implementation.
+In November 2023, the MMDA requested for the TRO to be lifted, citing an increase in road accidents since NCAP was suspended.[2]
+However, the NCAP implementation remains suspended as of this writing.

 How to Check Your Traffic Violation with the MMDA Office